-Google’s Webmaster Tools (WMT) is the first place to look, and the most obvious place to look to identify any “actions” Google may have taken against your site.
+Google Search Console (GSC) is the first place to look, and the most obvious place to look to identify any “actions” Google may have taken against your site.
 This occurs when Google has flagged a page or group of pages as manipulative or spammy, and it means they’ve removed the pages in question from their index, so the pages no longer appear in the search results.

 - Unnatural links to your site

 - Thin content with little or no value

 - Pure spam

 - Spammy freehosts